-Each Fund (except the PIMCO Total Return Fund IV) may invest in each of collateralized bond obligations ("CBOs"), collateralized loan obligations ("CLOs"), other collateralized debt obligations ("CDOs") and other similarly structured securities.
+Each Fund may invest in each of collateralized bond obligations ("CBOs"), collateralized loan obligations ("CLOs"), other collateralized debt obligations ("CDOs") and other similarly structured securities.
 CBOs, CLOs and other CDOs are types of asset-backed securities.
 A CBO is a trust which is backed by a diversified pool of high-risk, below investment grade fixed income securities.
 A CLO is a trust typically collateralized by a pool of loans, which may include, among others, domestic and foreign senior secured loans, senior unsecured loans, and subordinate corporate loans, including loans that may be rated below investment grade or equivalent unrated loans.
 Other CDOs are trusts backed by other types of assets representing obligations of various parties.
 Certain Funds may invest in other asset-backed securities that have been offered to investors.